© Robin and Tina Whittle, Real World Interfaces ABN 29 836 876 922 rw@firstpr.com.au 5 June 2013

 Martin Röthlisberber in Switzerland http://acid.ch custom-makes AluCases for TB-303s and Devil Fishes.
 These are machined from solid billets of aluminium.
 They are anodized and the engraved lettering hand-painted with epoxy paint.
 See #alucase above for more information. |

 Q1: "Can the Devil Fish still make the sounds of the TB-303?"Yes.
 See page 7 of: Devil-Fish-Manual.pdf for how to restrict the Devil Fish to the TB-303 subset.
 Q2: "Does the Devil Fish have MIDI?"Yes – MIDI In.
-I hope to have MIDI Out available in June 2013.
+MIDI Out will soon be available.
 Please see the midi-options/ page for more information on this and an two other approaches to providing MIDI In and Out.
 Q3: "Do you have any TB-303s for sale, or do I know of any?"Sometimes.
 Please contact me if you wish to buy or sell a TB-303 and I may be able to put you in touch with someone.
 See above: #tb303sforsale .
 Q4: "Are you going to make a standalone Devil Fish?"One day.
 It is a very big project to do it as well as I believe it should be done.
 Q5: "Is it OK if a TB-303 has the Kenton CV/Gate/Slide/Accent/Filter input sockets?"Yes.
 Before doing the modifications, I remove the sockets, fill the holes with epoxy, paint them silver and then carefully drill the Devil Fish holes with my template.
 Q6: "My TB-303s pots are stiff.
 Can you replace them?"The 6 small pots (potentiometers Tuning to Accent) typically are rather stiff.
 This friction may be reduced if the pots have been used a lot and/or if the pots are warm.
 The friction in the pot is not caused by the wiper on the carbon track, but by a special part of the shaft rubbing on the case in the presence of high-viscosity silicone grease.
 By dismantling the pot, it is possible to remove that grease and replace it with less viscose silicone grease, which makes them move relatively freely.
-However I do not pull pots apart without good reason, because of the danger of damaging them.
 Q7: "The TB-303's memory contains precious patterns.
 Will they still be there after the Devil Fish modification?"I don't absolutely guarantee this, but I have procedures for retaining Lithium battery power to the RAM chips at all times, so your data should remain intact.
 Be sure to have four good C cells in the machine when you ship it.
 Take extra care with the packaging, especially to use tape, packaging or whatever to make sure that nothing can turn the Volume knob to the On condition.
 That would flatten the batteries.
 The patterns cannot be retained if the 32 bank memory system is installed.
 It is best to write your patterns down anyway.
-See the pattern sheets mentioned in the Other Information section above.
-Q8: "Do you install Ultra Violet LEDs?"No. UV LEDs
+See the pattern sheets mentioned in the Other Information section above.\ Q8: "Do you install Ultra Violet LEDs?"No. UV LEDs

 produce very little